-When we started heating and cooling our homes, all those smart decisions fell by the wayside and we started building any type of house anywhere – southern cottages in the north, southwest adobe-style homes in the south, and on and on.
+When we Americans started heating and cooling our homes, all those smart decisions fell by the wayside and we started building any type of house anywhere – southern cottages in the north, southwest adobe-style homes in the south, and on and on.
 However, appropriate roofing in Phoenix is not synonymous with appropriate roofing in Baltimore.
 What we are finding is that a house style in the wrong climate can lead to more energy use, and reduced comfort and durability.

-For example, in the hot, rainy south, small or no overhangs let too much water hit the walls of the house, which causes premature deterioration and lets in too much sun on hot days.
-Big overhangs in the north don’t let enough of the sun’s heat on cold days.
-This illustrates that thinking about where you are when you decide what kind of house to build is an easy way to make a better, greener house that will be cheaper to operate, more comfortable, and last longer – and none if this has to cost you a dime extra.
+For example, in the warm, rainy south, small overhangs (or none!) let in too much sun on hot days and allow large amounts of rainfall to hit the walls of the house, causing premature deterioration.
+Large overhangs in the north don’t let in enough of the sun’s heat on cold days.
+Thinking about where you live when you decide what kind of house to build is an easy way to make a better, greener home that will be cheaper to operate, more comfortable, and last longer – and none of this has to cost you a dime extra.

-Just make the right decisions early in the process.
+Just make the right decisions early in the house design and construction process.
 Here are some guidelines for climate-friendly roofing and window placement:

-- If you get a lot of snow, a steep roof will allow the snow to slide off quickly instead of building up.
+- If you get a lot of snow, build a steep roof will allow the snow to slide off quickly instead of building up.

 If you build or renovate your house to fit your local climate conditions, you can save energy, save money on maintenance, and be more comfortable year round.
 Why more people don’t do it is beyond me.

 Green building consultant Carl Seville writes for Networx.